Liouville quantum gravity as a mating of trees: Introduction

-The following is another easy consequence of Theorem~\ref{thm::gluingtwoforestedlines}, together with Theorem~\ref{thm::quantum_cone_sle_kp}.
+Theorem~\ref{thm::quantum_cone_sle_kp} below is another easy consequence of Theorem~\ref{thm::gluingtwoforestedlines}, together with Theorem~\ref{thm::zip_up_wedge_rough_statement}.
 It states that we can zip up \emph{both} sides of a doubly forested wedge of general weight, as illustrated in Figure~\ref{fig::fig8}, in order to obtain a quantum cone decorated by an appropriate whole-plane $\SLE_{\kappa'}(\rho)$ process.